Rodric Braithwaite

-Sir Rodric Quentin Braithwaite, GCMG (born 17 May 1932) is a retired British diplomat and an author.
+Sir Rodric Quentin Braithwaite, GCMG (born 17 May 1932) is a British former diplomat and author.

 Public life

 Braithwaite was educated at Bedales School and Christ's College, Cambridge.

 After his military service, he joined HM Diplomatic Service in 1955.
 His diplomatic career included posts in Indonesia, Italy, Poland, the Soviet Union, and a number of positions at the Foreign and Commonwealth Office.

 From 1988 to 1992 Braithwaite was ambassador in Moscow, first of all under Margaret Thatcher to the Soviet Union and then under John Major to the Russian Federation.

 Subsequently, he was the Prime Minister's foreign policy adviser and chairman of the UK Joint Intelligence Committee (1992–93), and was awarded the GCMG in 1994.

 Books

 Personal life

-Braithwaite was married in April 1961 to the former Gillian Mary Robinson (15 September 1937 – 10 November 2008 London), better known as the archaeologist and Roman face pottery expert Jill Braithwaite.
+Braithwaite was married in April 1961 to the former Gillian Mary Robinson (15 September 1937 – 10 November 2008), better known as the archaeologist and Roman face pottery expert Jill Braithwaite.
 They had several children, including three sons and one daughter - Richard, Katharine, Julian (whose twin brother, Mark, died in 1971) and David.